yugabyte/yugabyte-db/docs/content/preview/benchmark/tpcc-ysql/_index.md

 ### Configure DB connection parameters (optional)

-Workload configurations like IP addresses of the nodes, number of warehouses and number of loader threads can be controlled by command line arguments.
+You can configure the workload, including the IP addresses of the nodes, number of warehouses, and number of loader threads, using command line arguments.

 Other options like username, password, port, etc. can be changed using the configuration file at `config/workload_all.xml`, if needed.